cgreenhalgh/daoplayer/docs/fileformat.md

 - `filePos` - start position in file, in second (float, default 0)
 - `length` - length of file to play (float, default -1 = all)
 - `repeats` - how many times to repeat (integer, default 1, -1 = forever; NB cannot repeat a file with length -1/unspecified)

+`section` is Object with:
+- `name` - name (string)
+- `trackPos` - start position in track, in seconds (float, default 0)
+- `length` - length of section (float, default is to start of next section, else -1 = end of track)
+- `startCost` - "cost" of starting with this section (float, default infinite)
+- `endCost` - "cost" of ending during this section (float, default infinite)
+- `next` - array of Next Sections (see below)

+Next section is Object with:
+- `name` - name of next section
+- `cost` - "cost" of this being the next section (float, default 0)

 ### `scenes`